gritzko/librdx/RDX.md

  3. Eulerian collections (sets, maps), and
  4. multipleXed collections (counters, version vectors).

-The primary RDX form is the binary type-length-value (TLV) format explained here.
-For explanatory purposes we will also use the "JSON-ish" [JRDX][j] text format specified elsewhere.
+The primary RDX format is the binary type-length-value (TLV) one explained here.
+The "JSON-ish" [J-RDX][j] text format is specified elsewhere.
+We will use it too, for explanatory purposes.

-To specify data types fully, we describe each type's bitwise format, its ordering and merge rules and all the edit operations supported by it.
+To specify data types fully, we describe each type's

+ 1. bitwise format,
+ 2. ordering rules,
+ 3. edit operations supported, and
+ 4. merge rules.

 ### `FIRST` Float, Integer, Reference, String, Term

-The last-write-wins register is the simplest CRDT data type to implement.
-For each LWW field, we only need the latest "winner" value containing the logical timestamp and the value per se.
+A last-write-wins register is the simplest CRDT data type to implement.

-A logical timestamp is a pair `{rev, src}` where `rev` is the revision number and `src` is the id of the author.
-Each part is limited to 64 bits (uint64_t, little-endian).
-Another name for this construct is "Lamport timestamp".

-Now, let's see how a bare (no TLV envelope) `I` int64 -11 would look like, assuming it is the 4th revision of the register authored by replica #5.
-The integer value would look like `15` (hex).
-Here, the number -11 is [zig-zag][g] encoded and reduced (zipped) to its only one meaningful byte, 21 or 0x15.
-The TLV of the timestamp would look like `02 08 05` which is a length-prefixed record containing a zipped pair of ints, 4 (signed, zig-zagged, so `08`) and 5 (unsigned, so `05`).
+It is also the most popular type in practical use.
+For each LWW element, we only pick its latest "winner" value.
+An RDX element of any type has a logical timestamp attached.
+So, picking the latest revision is straightforward.

+A logical timestamp, also known as Lamport timestamp, is a pair `rev, src`, where
+  * `rev` is the revision number (in our case, 64 bits, signed),
+  * `src` is the id of the author (64 bits, unsigned).

+The revision number can be negative for *tombstones*, i.e. deleted elements.

+Now, let's see how an  `I` register would look like in TLV.
+Suppose, the `int64` value is -11 and it is the 4th revision authored by replica #5.

+ 1. `I` values are [zig-zag][g] coded, so -11 becomes 21 or `15` in hex,
+ 2. the timestamp is a pair 4,5, but the revision is zig-zag coded, so `08 05`,
-The resulting TLV would look like `69 04 02 08 05 15`, where
+ 3. as a ToyTLV key-value record, that becomes `69 04 02 08 05 15`,

- 1. `69` is `i`, the record type Integer (T of TLV),
- 2. `04` is the length (L of TLV),
- 3. `02 08 05` is the timestamp, as explained above, and
- 4. `15` is the value itself.
+    where `69` or "i" is the record type, `04` is the record length and `02` is the key/timestamp length, value length thus being 4-1-2=1.

+That is 6 bytes for a fully boxed and revision controlled integer.
-TLV records for all five `FIRST` types follow this format.
+TLV records for all five `FIRST` types follow this same format.
-What differs is the type byte and value serialization.
+What differs is the record type and value serialization.

-String type is `S`, while values are simply UTF-8 strings.
-Term `T` is also a string except it is restricted to Base64.
-'F' float records compact the value by byte-flipping and zipping it, so round floats like `0.0` or `0.25` take one byte (see `zip_int`/`ZINT` routines).
+  * `F` float records [zip][z] the value bits, so round floats like `0.0` or `0.25` take one byte;
-`R` reference values are timestamps, so packed as a zip-pair of a signed and unsigned integers.
+  * `I` integer payloads are zig-zaged and zipped, as shown above;
+  * `R` reference record payloads are timestamps pair-zipped as shown above;
+  * `S` string records payloads are simply raw UTF-8 strings;
+  * `T` payloads are Base64 strings.

-Overlong encodings are forbidden both for strings and for zip-ints!
+Overlong encodings are forbidden both for UTF-8 strings and for zip-ints.

-The text representation for `FIRST` types is as follows:

- 1. `F` the standard e-notation, e.g. `12.34E+5`,
- 2. `I` signed integer notation, e.g. `-123`,
- 3. `R` 5-8-3 hex notation, e.g. `c187-3a62-12`,
- 4. `S` double-quoted JSON-like, e.g. `"Sarah O'Connor"`,
- 5. `T` unquoted Base64 string `[0-9a-zA-Z_~]`.

-The only operation on a LWW register is to overwrite the value.
-The new value should have a higher revision number.
+There must be only one correct way to serialize a value.

+#### Ordering

 The ordering rules are necessary for two reasons.
 First, to order `FIRST` values within a container type, e.g. keys in a map.
-Second, if two competing values have the same revision number, the tie is resolved using the value-order.
+Second, to resolve a tie when two competing versions have the same revision number.
 The `FIRST` *value-order* is as follows:

- 1. for values of differing types, order alphabetically (`F`, `I`, `R`, `S`, `T`),
+ 1. for values of differing types, use the type-alphabetical order (`F`, `I`, `R`, `S`, `T`),
  2. for values of the same type:
      1. `F` compare values numerically,